IAFR CANADA

 Trauma Healing

-Donate Now
+Donate Today

 Picture

-IAFR Canada works closely with our partner, I Live Again Uganda (ILA), to bring support to refugees in Uganda, through the provision of Trauma Counseling, Faith Based Support, Resettlement, and Community Development to individuals, families and communities affected by the 23 year civil war that impacted the northern region of the country.
+IAFR Canada works closely with our partner, Global Mental Health Alliance (GMHA)/I Live Again Uganda, to bring support to refugees in Uganda, through the provision of Trauma Counseling, Faith Based Support, Resettlement, and Community Development to individuals, families and communities affected by the 23 year civil war that impacted the northern region of the country.
 Presently, Uganda has welcomed the most refugees on the continent of Africa.
-The majority of refugees in Uganda are from South Sudan.
-The main focus of ILA's services to refugees from South Sudan is mental health/psychosocial support.
-Programs are provided in villages that were directly affected by the civil war, as well as in Acholi Quarter, which is an urban displacement community found in Kampala.

 Picture